 If you’re considering investing in marijuana stocks, it’s important to know some of the unique risks associated with the marijuana industry including scams.
+Read more for information on stock scams and differences between federal and state laws.

 Anytime you invest you need to know what you’re getting into and, as always, do your research.
 There are unique differences between investing in this budding industry and more established ones.
 If you’re set on investing in this space, it’s a good idea to know the warning signs of scams, differences between federal and state laws in the United States, and what’s going on with legalization in Canada.
 You might also be interested in learning about one area that isn’t operating in violation of federal laws.